Eiriksmal/lawler-dot-io-template/readme.md

 This is it.
 Everything you need to clone [Lawler.io](https://lawler.io) is here.

+The _master_ branch was [renamed](https://stackoverflow.com/questions/53377423/removing-github-profile-repos-from-google-search) to _main_ so Google and friends won't crawl its contents.

 ## About the website

 When computer-programming/engineering types have a website, it's traditional to <del>brag about</del> explain the technology used to create and serve the site.
 I have no idea who actually reads these summaries, but for posterity's sake&hellip;